segraef/apa/README.md

 # Azure Pipelines Container Agents (Self-Hosted) for Azure DevOps
 ## Overview
 I'll be brief.
-The following explains how to build, setup and run self-hosted docker agents using Azure Pipelines in Azure DevOps (ADO).
+The following explains how to build, setup and run self-hosted docker container agents using Azure Pipelines in Azure DevOps (ADO).
 The pipeline does the following for you:

 1. Build Docker Container Image for self-hosted Azure Pipelines Agent.
 2. Push Docker Container Image to Azure Container Registry.